mmark-md/mmark/README.md

 ### Other differences

+* Headings, thematic breaks, code blocks should be separated from paragraphs by at least one empty line.
 * Fenced code blocks must be explicitly closed by a closing fence.
 They are not closed by the end of document or by start of another block.
 * MMark does not support hard line breaks represented as double space before